 Divya's childhood might not have been surrounded by luxuries, but she believes her mother's hard work and love is her most precious treasure.
 She is a student of Smile Foundation's Mission Education centre - MAEGA in Chennai, Tamil Nadu.

 Divya is determined and positive about the future.
 She pays full attention to her classes at the Mission Education center.
 Her innocence and energy gives courage and hope to her mother too.

-girls, to ensure a fair start for all
+beneficiaries were girls to ensure a fair start for all

-were 1st generation learners from remote
+were first generation learners from remote villages and tribal families.

-received regular nutrition & health care support
+received regular nutrition & healthcare support

 "Being a donor with Smile Foundation has been an experience of personal fulfillment.
 I have had the honor of sharing some very precious moments with children at a Mission Education centre and also with the warm teachers and enthusiastic leaders at Smile.
 Smile is extremely transparent in their workings and I am proud to be associated with an organisation that is true to its vision."

 "Children are our future and I am just trying to do my part here by assisting this organization in helping some children who in-turn would become decent citizens of the country."

 "Smile Foundation is doing a marvellous job.
 It was a pleasure to meet the Smile team and those wonderful and creative children at the centre.
 The teachers have ignited the feeling of optimism, curiosity to learn in all those children, making them as well as their parents aware of the significance of education.
 I wish them the best for future endeavours and let us all keep the spirit alive."

 "I had been a donor to Smile Foundation for a few months when they invited me to visit a Mission Education centre.
 It felt great to see that children there were getting good education and all their other important needs were taken care of well.
 I would like to be with them for many more years to come."